Prawinkumarjs/VSDSquadron-mini-internship/README.md

 <summary><h2>Task 4:</h2>
  <br>
  <h2>
- By making use of RISCV Core: Verilog Netlist and Testbench, perform an experiment of Functional Simulation and observe the waveforms
+ By making use of RISC-V Core: Verilog Netlist and Testbench, perform an experiment of Functional Simulation and observe the waveforms
  </h2>
   <br>
   </summary>